Concerned about how your website is doing when you hear about other people’s stats? Don’t worry. They probably have no idea what they’re measuring.

-I always cringe a little bit because I know that a lot of what people are reporting is probably absolute rubbish.
+I often see bloggers asking one another: “How much traffic are you getting?” as a way to determine whether they’re doing okay.
+I always cringe a little bit because a lot of what people are reporting is absolute rubbish.
 A lot of what you see in Google Analytics, if it is not set up properly, is junk data.

 If you don’t believe me, head on over to Duct Tape Marketing’s “3 Reasons Google Analytics is Worthless for Small Business.”

-Please don’t get too caught up in what other people are reporting about their traffic, you have no idea if they even know how to use or interpret Google Analytics properly.
+Please don’t get too caught up in what other people are reporting about their traffic, you have no idea if they even know how to use Google Analytics properly.

-Just this weekend I “overheard” a conversation about building traffic by forming a StumbleUpon buddy network.
-StumbleUpon may work well for some people, but I can tell you, it didn’t work well for me, and I know that because I can compare the bounce rate to other sorts of traffic:
+Just this weekend I overheard a conversation about building traffic by forming a StumbleUpon buddy network.
+StumbleUpon may work well for some people, but I can tell you, it didn’t work well for me.
+I know that because I can compare the bounce rate coming from StumbleUpon to other sorts of traffic:

 I added a link to test it, and here’s what happened in one day’s result: